 As always, not every type of lash extension will work for every client.
 Some clients may be sensitive to animal fur, while others might want a softer look.
 A trained lash technician can work with you to find out what lash material, type, application and curl pattern is best for you.

 Although mink lash was historically the top choice, it’s leaving the spotlight open to other options including Russian Volume.
 As always, we are here to help you meet your lash goals.
-Additionally, always look for provider with rigourous cleaning service backup and guidelines processing.
-Check our Lash Extensions in Santa Monica and Lash Extensions in Newport Beach.
-Contact us today to schedule an appointment or visit our Instagram to see some of our latest work.
+Additionally, always look for a provider with rigourous cleaning service backup and guidelines processing.